sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 ### Writing data to text file

-Using the command 'write.table()', the final tidy datatable "finaldata_tidy" was saved in the appropriate directory as a "txt" file.
+Using the command `write.table()`, the final tidy datatable "finaldata_tidy" was saved in the appropriate directory as a "txt" file.

 ## 3. About the raw data